Tana Mongeau Defends Marriage To Jake Paul After Saying Their Wedding Was ‘For Fun And Content’

-Tana Mongeau is doubling down on claims that her marriage to Jake Paul even though she admitted that it was for ‘fun and content’ during an episode of her reality TV show.
+Tana Mongeau is doubling down on claims that her marriage to Jake Paul is the real deal even though she admitted that it was for “fun and content” during an episode of her reality TV show.
 In a recent tweet, Tana explained that she filmed those clips a long time ago and that her statement was taken “out of context.”

 “I know that things have moved so fast, are unconventional, and confusing but I love jake,” she wrote on Twitter.
 “I truly do, in the weirdest f*cking way.
 Every second of this rollercoaster ride has been so fun & crazy.”